shravyasrivas/Experiment-6/README.md

 Step 2: Accept date from the user in dd/mm/yyyy format.

-Step 3: Separate day, month, and year using split() function.
+Step 3: Separate day, month, and year using split() function.(dd,mm,yyyy=date.split('/'))

-Step 4: Determine the number of days in the given month.
+Step 4: Determine the number of days in the given month, and apply condition of leap year for feburary

 Step 5: Validate the entered date.